-Water damage caused by basement flooding accounts for approximately $140 million a year in insurance claims, which is an estimated 30,000 to 40,000 incidents annually in Canada.
+Water damage caused by basement flooding accounts for millions of dollars a year in insurance claims, which is an estimated 30,000 to 40,000 incidents annually in Canada.
 Basement flooding doesn’t only end in costly repairs; it can also permanently damage your home or business and reduce the property value significantly.

 What causes basement flooding?